lf-lang/embedded-lab/src/GettingStarted.md

 Before getting started, please make sure you have satisfied all the [prerequisites](Prerequisites.md).

+If you are a student doing these labs as part of a class, please check for [institution-specific instructions](Institutions.md).
+The instructions below are generic and may be different at your institution.
+Alternatively, a pre-configured Ubuntu VM image is available [here](https://vm.lf-lang.org).
+Instructions for usage of the VM are provided [here](UbuntuVM.html).

 ## Set up GitHub account and SSH key
 If you do not yet have a GitHub account, [create one](https://github.com/signup).